 The Albuquerque Sign Language Academy will comply with the School Personnel Performance Evaluations System Requirements as indicated in Sections 6.69.1 through 6.69.8 The Governance Board will be responsible for the annual evaluation of the Executive Director.
-The Executive Director will be responsible for annual evaluations of the Dean of Student Support and the Academy Administrator.
-The Academy Administrator will be responsible for all aspects of the requirements related to licensed teachers and educational assistants.
-The Dean of Student Support will work with the Academy Administrator and Executive Director to provide annual evaluations for ancillary and other staff.
+The Executive Director will be responsible for annual evaluations of the Student Support Coordinator and the Director of Curriculum and Instruction.
+The Director of Curriculum and Instruction will be responsible for all aspects of the requirements related to licensed teachers and educational assistants.
+The Student Support Coordinator will work with the Director of Curriculum and Instruction and Executive Director to provide annual evaluations for ancillary and other staff.